 “I’m looking for someone… ,” the woman says, taking a long pause before continuing: “I’m looking for someone who wouldn’t mind that I’ve been married before.”

-My parents, who’ve lived in the U.S. for almost three decades, aren’t the most traditional Chinese parents, so my sister and I were both shocked when we learned that back in 2012, they went to the Shanghai marriage market to find a husband for my sister.
-At the time, my sister was pushing 30 and never had a boyfriend.
+My mom and dad, who’ve lived in the U.S. for almost three decades, aren’t the most traditional Chinese parents.
+That’s why it was so shocking to learn that they visited the Shanghai marriage market in 2012 to find a husband for my sister, Louisa.
+At the time, she was pushing 30 and had never had a boyfriend.